Federated Trusted Research Environment Case Studies

 Standardized data assets promote findability and usability of diverse molecular and clinico-phenotypic data

-Support every step of the way – guided training session to ensure clincians and researchers alike are able to deliver results for their paitents
+Support every step of the way – guided training sessions to ensure clinicians and researchers alike are able to deliver results for their patients

 30–90% lower cloud costs through large-scale analysis optimisation